 The length of a Forensic Interview is determined by the needs of the child.
 The average interview lasts about 30 minutes depending upon the child’s age and development.
 Adolescent interviews generally last longer than 30 minutes.

 Your child will be interviewed by one of the CAC’s Forensic Interviewers.
-All three are trained in the accredited, “ChildFirst” interview model.
+All our interviewers are trained in the accredited, “ChildFirst” interview model.

 Only the child and the interviewer are allowed in the interview room.
 This ensures the interview will be objective and non-threatening.
 Only members of the multidisciplinary team are allowed in the observation room.
 Team members meet with the parent(s) or caregiver(s) after the interview to explain the process and discuss what will happen next.